sguox002/leetcode/leetcode-all.md

 We are doing in-order traversal independently for two trees.
 When it's time to 'visit' a node on the top of the stack, we are visiting the smallest of two.
 ->>

+<<-99	Recover Binary Search Tree    		41.7%	Hard
+two nodes of the BST was swapped. inorder traversal, similar to 1d array, it will create one pair or two pairs of disorder. one pair: it is adjacent, otherwise two positions.
+**
+->>

 ### tree traversal
 inorder, postorder, preorder, other order. no change to tree structure.immutable.